Nesousx/crackenet/README.md

 # crackenet
-Codes from articles on Crack-E-Net.tumblr.com
+Code from articles on [Crack-E-Net](https://crack-e-net.tumblr.com/)